thheller/cljs-jsmodules-test/README.md

 Still, JS-Joda has been included in it's entirety even though just some of it is used.
 IOW, Google Closure is not doing dead code elimination here.

+So... will is dead code elimination in the pipes for this scenario.
+Which pipes?
+When? etc